World Bank / IFC

 DRC Rail Rehabilitation Request

-The DRC government's October 2025 request for $500 million in World Bank financing for the Dilolo-Kolwezi railway rehabilitation would represent the most significant international financing commitment to the DRC corridor segment.
-The railway's current condition — decades of conflict and neglect having reduced it to intermittent, low-speed operation — constitutes the primary infrastructure bottleneck between DRC mines and the Angolan corridor system.
+The reported DRC request for $500 million in World Bank financing for the Dilolo-Kolwezi railway rehabilitation would be significant if it becomes an approved project.
+Until an official approval or financing agreement is published, it should be treated as pipeline.
+The railway's current condition — decades of conflict and neglect having reduced it to intermittent, low-speed operation — remains a primary infrastructure bottleneck between DRC mines and the Angolan corridor system.

 If approved, World Bank financing would trigger the institution's Environmental and Social Framework, including requirements for Environmental and Social Impact Assessment, Stakeholder Engagement Plan, Labour Management Procedures, and — critically for communities along the Dilolo-Kolwezi route — a Resettlement Framework for any displacement required by railway rehabilitation.
 These requirements would establish the most comprehensive safeguard framework applied to any corridor segment.

 The World Bank's decision timeline, conditionality requirements, and relationship with other corridor financiers will shape the DRC segment's development trajectory.
-Our advocacy engages with the World Bank's DRC country programme to ensure that community impact considerations are adequately reflected in project design and financing conditions.
+Editorial analysis engages with the World Bank's DRC country programme to ensure that community impact considerations are adequately reflected in project design and financing conditions.

 Historical DRC Engagement